 – Willie Nelson, president, Farm Aid

 Teacher.
 Author.
 Filmmaker.
 Photographer.

 My work over the last 30-plus years has centered on food, farming, farmworkers, land, labor, borders, and immigration.
-Where all of those meet is an especially rich field for me.
+The place where all of those interests meet is an especially rich field for me.

-The common thread through all of my work — whether as a professor, author, filmmaker, or photographer — is a deep concern for people doing their all to have a voice in our agricultural systems.
-I try to lead my students and broader audiences into conversations with those who are all too often invisible to those who eat.
+A common thread through all of my career is my deep concern for people trying to have a voice in our agricultural systems.
+I endeavor to lead people into conversations with workers in the food systems who are all too often invisible.